Luqman Onikosi, who came to the UK from Nigeria in 2007, continues to campaign for his right to remain in the county.

 Enia was present when Luqman Onikosi submitted his master’s dissertation and said “To me it’s weird he hasn’t had it marked.
 One does not have to be physically present to mark.
 They can be abroad and hand in and still have it marked.

-“Sussex has a reputation of protecting people in many ways and activism.
+“Sussex has a reputation for protecting people in many ways and activism.
 People sticking up for each other and yet this happens.”

 Speaking about the tribunal, Enia added “The court date on the 15th is the last shot pretty much.